 - incorporate risk management actions and responsibilities in the

 actions the school proposes to take (per Standard 1), to ensure a monitoring and review process to ensure the currency of the risk management approach.

 Child Safe Standards apply to all organisations involved in child-related work in Victoria.

 Ministerial Order No. 870 provides the framework for how schools are required to comply with the Standards.

 Overall responsibility for ensuring compliance rests with the Victorian Registration and Qualifications Authority (VRQA).

 The Ministerial Order specifies the following requirements for schools regarding Standard 6:

-- If the school governing authority identifies risks of child abuse occurring in one or more school environments the authority must make a record of those risks and specify the action(s) the school will take to reduce or remove the risks (risk controls).Explanatory note: Different risk controls may be necessary for particular groups of children depending on the nature of the risk and the diversity characteristics of children affected by the risk.
+- if the school governing authority identifies risks of child abuse occurring in one or more school environments the authority must make a record of those risks and specify the actions the school will take to reduce or remove the risks (risk controls*)

 - individual and collective obligations and responsibilities for managing the risk of child abuse

 - child abuse risks in the school environment